dev-zarghami/vite-plugin-app-version/README.md

 > Vite plugin to generate an **app version file (`version.json`)** and an optional **virtual module** with git/tag/build
 > metadata.
-> Useful for displaying build info in your app, cache busting, or debugging.
+> Useful for displaying build info in your app, cache busting, or runtime version checking.

 ---